Special Education Needs

-1.1 The Local Governing Body and teaching staff will do their best to ensure that the necessary provision is made for any pupil who has special educational needs and ensure that, where the headteacher, SENCo or the appropriate governor has been informed by the local authority that a pupil has special educational needs, those needs will be made known to all who are likely to teach them.
+1.1.
+The Local Governing Body and teaching staff will do their best to ensure that the necessary provision is made for any pupil who has special educational needs and ensure that, where the Headteacher, SENDCo or the appropriate governor has been informed by the local authority that a pupil has special educational needs, those needs will be made known to all who are likely to teach them.

 1.4.
 The staff will ensure that pupils with special educational needs join in the activities of the school together with pupils who do not have special educational needs, so far as that is reasonably practical and compatible with the pupil receiving the necessary special educational provision, the efficient education of other children in the school and the efficient use of resources.

 2.0 Responsible Persons

-The ‘responsible persons’ for SEND are Hannah Allender, Head of School, Andrew Wilson, Executive Head teacher and Keith Clover, Governor.
+The ‘responsible persons’ for SEND are Hannah Allender, Head of School, Andrew Wilson, Executive Head teacher and Keith Clover, SEND Governor.

 2.1 The person co-ordinating the day to day provision of education for pupils with special educational needs is Becky Owens.